POSTS TAGGED: ASUS Transformer TF700

 XDA Forum Member rabits has been working on running Ubuntu on the TF700.
 Not as chroot, either, but as the real deal.
 It’s currently on release version 0.6.2 and users who install it will get Ubuntu 12.10.
 Here are some of the feature highlights:

-Dualboot with Android CleanRom 2.7.2 – Initrd now support dualbooting linux (from any sdcard or usb device) and Android with wifi.
+Dualboot with Android CleanRom 2.7.2 – Initrd now support dualbooting linux (from any sdcard or usb device) and Android with wi

 Well, here we are.
 Another day, and yep, you guessed it: Another device is now running Android 4.2.
 This time, it’s the turn of the Asus Transformer TF700. although admittedly, this particular build has been available for a little bit of time now.
 While the official update to 4.2 for TF700 owners can’t be far away, there’s no need to sit around waiting.
 However this is, of course, an AOSP-based ROM.
 So if you’re a fan of all ASUS stock ROMs, it might be best to hang on a little while longer.

-This particular build comes courtesy of XDA Senior Member nycbjr, and is (thanks to some recent audio/speaker related development wizardry) up and running with most of the major functionality we all expect from a daily driver ROM.
-There are, however, still some issues with the camera and GPS functionality.
-But how many people actually take photographs with a ten inch tablet in the first place?
-All the important stuff is working such as WiFi, sound, SD cards, rotation, Bluetooth, HW acceleration, and so on.
+This particular build comes courtesy of XDA Senior Member nycbjr, and is (thanks to some recent audio/speaker related development wizardry) up and running with most of the major functionality we all e. . .
+READ ON »

 By now, we are all quite familiar with CyanogenMod 10.
 When a device you own receives official CyanogenMod 10 nightlies, you know it’s good news.
 So we can now make Asus Transformer TF700 owners happy by reporting that CyanogenMod 10 nightlies have come to the device, brought to us by XDA Senior Member dasunsrule32.